raspberrypilearning/encoded-art/en/step_3.md

 Decide how many unique **shapes** you would like your artwork to have.
 The example projects have **three** unique shapes.
 These are then modified using the parameters of the function.
 You might like to have more than three, the decision is yours!

+Here are some ideas:
++ Three shape functions that load images of either butterflies, snails or birds.
++ Three shape functions that draw squares, circles and triangles
++ Five shape functions, each one draws a unique animal

 --- /task ---

 --- task ---